top of page

 Partner, Director of Patient Services

 Christine is an ASHA certified Speech Language Pathologist with over 25 years’ experience working with children in schools, early intervention and private practice.
-Christine partnered with Kati and Donna in 2017 to provide the best speech and language therapy, and communication development for children.
+Christine partnered with Kati and Donna in 2017 to provide the best speech and language therapy and communication development for children.

 Christine completed her Bachelor of Science in Speech Pathology and Audiology at Loyola University Maryland in 1986 and stayed on to complete her Master of Science in Speech Pathology and Audiology at Loyola University Maryland in 1988.
-She has passion for helping all children with significant communication disorders, including childhood Apraxia of Speech and Autism Spectrum Disorders.
+She has a passion for helping all children with significant communication disorders, including childhood Apraxia of Speech and Autism Spectrum Disorders.
 Evidenced based practice including natural routine, family centered strategies of engagement, movement, play, and visual supports are used in all aspects of therapy so that therapy is fun and rewarding to the child.
 She has a passion for literature and strong background in language and literacy development.

 A mother of four, Christine understands family dynamics play a large role in child development and seeks to empower families with knowledge and skills to support their children.
 Continually seeking a better understanding of child development and knowledge of intervention strategies, Christine completed her 90 hour Professional Concentration in Autism Spectrum Disorders, University of California UC Davis, in 2014.
 She became Hanen Certified in 2015 and is planning to offer Hanen More Than Words Workshops for families of young children with suspected Autism Spectrum Disorder and social communication disorders.
 (Please visit Hanen.org to learn more.)
 Christine completed the ADOS-2 (Autism Diagnostic Observation Schedule Second Edition) training including the toddler module .
 Christine is also an S.O.S certified feeding therapist (Sequential Oral Sensory Approach to Feeding).
 Recently, Christine has been recognized by Apraxiakids.org, as an expert in apraxia of speech evaluation and treatment.